AGould1/Eye-Tracker/README.md

 - Detection is based on Haar cascades, which are sensitive to lighting and generally only detect frontal (non-rotated) faces.
 A more robust detector (e.g. MediaPipe) is being explored as a future upgrade.
 - Under sustained rapid movement, serial communication can occasionally lag due to buffer backlog; a more robust buffering/throttling strategy is still being refined.
-- Physical camera/phone mounting is still in progress — current hardware proves out the tracking pipeline on bare servos.
+- Physical camera/phone mounting is still in progress, current hardware proves out the tracking pipeline on bare servos.
 ## Planned features

 - More robust, lighting/angle-resilient face detection